NREL/EnergyPlus/design/FY2021/NFP-Spaces.md

 ## Proposed Input Approach ##
 Very minimal changes to current inputs.

- * Old Zone object becomes Space object plus some tags.
+ * Old Zone object becomes Space object plus some optional tags.
- * New Zone object has a name and a list of Spaces.
+ * New Zone object has a name and a list of Spaces (allow Zone and Space names to be the same, if desired, to simplify backwards compatibility).
  * Surfaces will reference a Space instead of a Zone.
  * ZoneHVAC and Thermostats remain as-is and continue to reference a Zone or ZoneList.
  * New SpaceList object (equivalent to ZoneList, but for Spaces).
  * Internal gains reference Space or Spacelist (instead of Zone or ZoneList).
- * ZoneInfiltration and ZoneVentilation remain at the zone level.
+ * ZoneInfiltration:* and ZoneVentilation:* are changed to Infiltration:* and Ventilation:* .
+   These will reference Space or SpaceList (instead of Zone or ZoneList).
+ * Daylighting controls will reference a Space.
+(Daylighting reference points see all windows in an enclosure).

 ### Proposed objects:

-    Space,  !- Same fields as old Zone object plus new tags at the end Name,
+    Space,  !- Same fields as old Zone object plus new optional tags at the end Name,
       Origin,
       Multiplier,